Opened on the Caledonian Railway.

 There were two signal boxes.
 Beattock South was at the south end of the station and on the west side, where the goods bypass took off from the main line.
 The north box was north of the station with the main line on its east side and loco shed and goods bypass line behind on its west side.

 The Moffat branch closed to passengers in 1954 and completely in 1964 (or 66, sources vary).

-The station buildings were demolished after closure in the 1970s but the stationmaster's house, of a similar design, remains albeit in poor condition.
+The platforms were removed quickly after closure to passengers in 1972.
+The station buildings were demolished afterwards.
+However the stationmaster's house, of a similar design, remains albeit in poor condition.

 The boxes closed in 1972, replaced with a temporary panel box which in turn was replaced by the Motherwell Signalling Centre in 1973.